TegarHarisDD/Aplikasi-Tiket-Travel_Obejct-Oriented-Programming/README.md

-# Aplikasi Tiket Travel: Object-Oriented Programming
+# Travel Ticket Application: Object-Oriented Programming

 ## Description
 **Aplikasi Tiket Travel** is a Java-based application designed to manage travel ticket bookings.
 Built with an Object-Oriented Programming (OOP) approach, it demonstrates key OOP principles such as encapsulation, inheritance, polymorphism, and abstraction.